defano/pig-tutorial/README.md

         ordered_results = ORDER results BY revenue DESC;
         DUMP ordered_results;

-#### Execute your first Pig script
+### Execute your first Pig script

 First and foremost: Check, double-check, and triple-check your script for errors and typos.
 It can take Pig a few minutes to catch obvious syntax errors--having to wait several minutes to figure out you forgot a comma is painful!
-Worse yet, semantic errors (like referencing a non-existant field in a relation) won't be caught until the statement executes at runtime.
-With sizeable datasets this could be hours from now!
+Worse yet, semantic errors (like referencing a nonexistent field in a relation) won't be caught until the statement executes at runtime.
+With sizable datasets this could be hours from now!
 When programming Pig, it's well worth the time investment to review your code before you run it.

 When you're sure your script looks good: